JupiterOne-Archives/docs/knowledgeBase/APIs/jupiterone-api.md

 - `cursor`: A token that can be exchanged to fetch the next page of information.
 - `includeDeleted`: When set to `true`, recently deleted information will be included in the results.
 - `deferredResponse`: This option allows for a deferred response to be returned.
 When a deferred response is returned, a `url` pointing the state of the query is provided.
 API consumers should poll the status of the deferred query by requesting the given `url` until the `status` property of the returned JSON document has a value of `COMPLETED` (see example below).
 Upon completion of the query, the `url` will provide a link to the query results.
 The results contain the same `type`, `data`, and `cursor` fields that the non-deferred GraphQL response would contain.
 Allowed values are `DISABLED` and `FORCE`.
+- `flags`:
+  - `computedProperties`: When set to `true`, vertices will be tagged with additional information to signal if there are noteworthy traits that are worth surfacing.
+  - `rowMetadata`: When set to `true`, table results will return back metadata about the requested objects under a `_meta` property.
+- `scopeFilters`: An array of `JSON` map of filters that define the desired vertex.
+They have precedence over filters supplied in the query.

 **Note:**
 When paging through data, it is _highly_ recommended that cursors are leveraged instead of adding `limit` and `skip` clauses to queries.